SpudGunMan/meshing-around/README.md

 The bot is also capable of using dual radio/nodes, so you can monitor two networks at the same time and send messages to nodes using the same `bbspost @nodeNumber #message` function.
 There is a small message board to fit in the constraints of Meshtastic for posting bulletin messages with `bbspost $subject #message`.

+The bot will report on anyone who is getting close to the device if in a remote location.

 Store and forward-like message re-play with `messages`, and there is a repeater module for dual radio bots to cross post messages.
 Messages are also logged locally to disk.

 The bot can also be used to monitor a frequency and let you know when activity is seen.
 Using Hamlib to watch the S meter on a connected radio.
 You can send alerts to channels when a frequency is detected for 20 seconds within the thresholds set in config.ini